 Sometimes we want to share our thoughts or emotions immediately, but there is neither the time nor patience to type a lengthy message.
 And if you are in a hurry commuting or doing groceries, this task becomes impossible.
-It is easier to share emotions with a picture than to describe your emotional state typing words.
-For example, when my friends are waiting for me and I’m still not ready to go out, I can send them a “Nearly ready” cute pic without distracting.
+It is easier to share emotions with a picture than to describe your emotional state by typing words.
+For example, when my friends are waiting for me and I’m still not ready to go out, I can send them a “Nearly ready” cute pic without distracting them.

 Stickers are an excellent way of expressing yourself.
 By wrapping your mood into a sticker, you create your own unique communication style.
 Pictures enhance the effect of exciting stories about your vacation or a funny incident that happened on the way home and make them personal.
 We all have our tastes in music, fashion, so why should we have to use the same standard emoji to communicate.

 By the way, some messengers let users make their own custom personal stickers.
 For example, Viber, Telegram, etc. Apple’s memoji was added to most iPhones with the introduction of iOS 13.
 You can also use them in WhatsApp or Facebook Messenger.